 This salvia is very similar to Salvia greggii, being compact in form (ht 80cm - 1m) and having many cultivars of various colours from which to choose, including pinks, red, cerise, white, apricot and lemon.
 However, it is more humidity tolerant than Salvia greggii, so I think it is overall is a better plant for Sydney suburbs that have muggy summers.
-(There are also hybrids between Salvia microphylla and Salvia greggii, called Salvia xjamensis; I haven't yet grown any of these.)
 It mixes effortlessly with almost any other style of plant.
 It flowers over a long period in summer and autumn in a sunny, well-drained spot, and is drought and frost tolerant.
-A particularly good cultivar is 'San Carlos Festival', which has rich cerise-pink flowers and attractive, dense foliage.
-Other good cultivars include 'Hot Lips' with red and white flowers, 'Musk Pink' (baby pink) and 'Pink Blush' (bright pink).
-It should be pruned in the same manner as Salvia greggii is tackled: pruning the sides of the shrub first and then the centre once regrowth has occurred on the sides.
-It can also be trimmed lightly to shape periodically through the growing season.
-Sometimes heavy pruning will kill a plant, especially if it is done in winter.
-This sort of salvia can be grown in pots and is suited to cottage garden styles with roses and perennials, though it also fits into basically any type of garden.
-Cuttings of these plants can be tricky: try taking cuttings of fresh growth in spring.
+A particularly good cultivar is 'San Carlos Festival', which has rich cerise-pink flowers and attractive, dense foliage; it could possibly be used as a low hedge because of its compact nature.